domnantas/gilded-rose/README.md

 - [x] Fix type errors in the current code
 - [x] Write unit tests for current code to gain a better understanding of the requirements and prepare for the refactoring
-- [ ] Refactor the code according to the principles above
+- [x] Refactor the code according to the principles above
+- [ ] Implement the new `Conjured` item feature
 - [ ] Create a CRUD UI for the inventory using React
 - [ ] Add e2e tests
 - [ ] Deploy the project